philph01/philph01/README.md

 Over the years, I’ve gained valuable experience as a **Software Engineer**, **System Analyst**, **ETL/EDW Developer**, and **Development Manager** in leading enterprises, including a well known telecom company and a major bank.
 My career has spanned traditional ETL processes, data warehousing, application support, and IT Operations.

-I'm currently focused on advancing my skills in **AWS cloud services** and **Snowflake**, while building my expertise in **Python**.
+I'm currently focused on advancing my skills in **Cloud services** and **Snowflake**, while building my expertise in **Python**.
 I'm an ETL & Traditional Datawarehouse Developer and an aspiring Data Engineer.
 Passionate about Data Integration, Analytics and Cloud Computing.

 # Projects & Learnings
 This section is a work in progress.
 Check back frequently as I upload my projects for this year.